 A variety of on-campus housing is available.
-On-campus housing includes a residential complex offering a wide variety of accommodations ranging from high-rise towers to attractive apartments.
-Housing is operated by member seminaries and further information may be obtained by contacting I.T.C. or affiliate seminary.
+On-campus housing includes a residential complex offering a wide variety of accommodations ranging from high-rise towers to at-tractive apartments.
+Housing is operated by member seminaries and further information may be obtained by contacting the Office of Administrative Services or affiliate seminaries.